James Caldwell High School: Volleyball

-The James Caldwell girls' volleyball team has won six state titles under Jeff and Scott Stiefbold, winning Group II titles in 2000, 2002 and 2003 (all against Union Catholic High School in the final match), in 2004 (vs. Pascack Valley High School) and in 2009 (vs. Tenafly High School) and took the 2008 Group I championship with a win against Bogota High School; the six state titles are the ninth-most for any school in New Jersey.
+The girls' volleyball team has won six state titles under Jeff and Scott Stiefbold, winning Group II titles in 2000, 2002 and 2003 (all against Union Catholic High School in the final match), in 2004 (vs. Pascack Valley High School) and in 2009 (vs. Tenafly High School) and took the 2008 Group I championship with a win against Bogota High School; the six state titles are the ninth-most for any school in New Jersey.
 The team was the runner-up in the Tournament of Champions in 2003, with a loss to Northern Valley Regional High School at Demarest, and again in 2008, after a loss in the finals to Immaculate Heart Academy.

 In 2008, the Lady Chiefs volleyball won the Group I state championship over defending champion Bogota High School, a County championship and a Conference championship, finishing the season with a record of 32-1 and ranked second in the state.